priesdelly/WinSSHCopyId/README.md

-# 📦📦📦 Archiving this project 📦📦📦
+# 📦📦📦 Project Archiving Notice 📦📦📦

-I will be archiving this project on GitHub as it deviated from the original plan of having a single-file program.
+I am archiving this project on GitHub as it deviated from the original plan of having a single-file program.
 I chose the wrong technology due to my limited knowledge and insufficient research.
 The current release of the program is still functional, but it includes an additional DLL file.
 I will not be fixing any bugs or adding new features to it.

 In the future, I hope to develop an ssh-copy-id tool for Windows using Go, a language I am more comfortable with.
 However, this will depend on my availability.
 In fact, I already have a private project written in Go, but it is not yet complete.